About Me

 Profile picture

 Hello!
-My name is Guillem Rubio-Ramon and I am a PhD researcher in Human Geography at the School of Geosciences, University of Edinburgh.
+My name is Guillem Rubio-Ramon and I am a (more-than-)human geographer at the School of Geosciences, University of Edinburgh.

 My work integrates animal geographies and more-than-human political ecologies to study the reciprocal influence of animals and humans on each other's socio-cultural, economic and political lives.
 Through the use of a diverse range of multispecies qualitative methods, I have explored nature-society relations in various geographic contexts, investigating cases that range from animal agriculture and biosecurity to biodiversity conservation and human-wildlife interactions.